Phoenix Wedding Photographers and Videographers | Stephen and Melissa

 With this in mind, we think a wedding day timeline is an essential tool to help you manage the finer details of your day and keep your celebration running smoothly for everyone!
 Only a wedding photographer truly knows how much time they need in order to do their best work.
 Just like we have no idea how much time your hair & makeup artist needs to make you look fabulous on your wedding day, or how much time your planner needs to set up your reception space – you should be consulting with your wedding photographer about their photo timeline needs!

 Why Create a Wedding Day Timeline?

+We know some people may roll their eyes at the idea of staying on a timeline.
+You want the day to flow naturally, right!?
+Well, can we tell you, it flows better naturally with one!
 A wedding day timeline (otherwise known as a run-sheet or day-of timeline) is essentially a reference point for everyone involved in the running of your day.
 Creating a wedding day timeline will give both you, your suppliers and your loved ones a clear idea on how the day is going to run from start to finish – allowing you to step back and truly enjoy every moment, without worrying about the finer details!
-Even if you aren’t planning an intimate elopement in the forest, a timeline will keep you determine what your entire day will look like!
+Even if you ar planning an intimate elopement in the forest, a timeline will keep you determine what your entire day will look like!